adrianrivadulla/FootNet/README.md

 ## FootNet development

-FootNet development can be replicated running this GOOGLECOLAB notebook.
+FootNet cross validation and testing can be replicated on Google Colab